-People with a group A Streptococcus bacterial infection — also known as strep throat — often start feeling ill 2–5 days after exposure.
-Most will start feeling better 1–2 days after starting antibiotics.
+People with strep throat often start feeling ill 2–5 days after exposure to group A Streptococcus bacteria.
+Most individuals will start feeling better 1–2 days after starting antibiotics.

-This article discusses the most important information about strep throat, including how long it lasts and how long someone is contagious.
+This article discusses the most important information about strep throat, or group A Streptococcus bacterial infection, including how long it lasts and how long someone is contagious.

 We also discuss treatments, symptoms, causes, diagnosis, ways to prevent it, and when to see a doctor.